elastic/kibana/rfcs/text/0013_saved_object_migrations.md

    Disadvantages:
     - It might be less obvious that a plugin is in a degraded state unless you read the logs (not possible on Cloud) or view the `/status` endpoint.
-    - If a user doesn't care to that the plugin is degraded, orphan documents are carried forward indefinitely.
+    - If a user doesn't care that the plugin is degraded, orphan documents are carried forward indefinitely.

     To perform a re-migration:
       - Remove the `.kibana_7.10.0` alias
       - Take a snapshot OR set the configuration option `migrations.target_index_postfix: '002'` to create a new target index `.kibana_7.10.0_002` and keep the `.kibana_7.10.0_001` index to be able to perform a rollback.
       - Start up Kibana

-2. Refuse to start Kibana
+2. Refuse to start Kibana until the plugin is enabled or it's data deleted

     Advantages:
     - Admin’s are forced to deal with the problem as soon as they disable a plugin